sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

 --

-This guide will show you how to add your keys as _environment variables_ in a shell script, then `source` that shell script and use the variables in your Ruby code.
+This guide will show you how to add your keys as _environment variables_ in a shell script, then `source` that shell script and use the variables in your Ruby or Node code.

 Read on for a full discussion on using secret keys.
+Or [click here for the cheatsheet](#tldr cheatsheet).

 ## secrets.sh